Mange/cucumber-the/README.md

     $ bundle

-Then, `require 'cucumber/the'` inside `features/support/env.rb` (or a similar one that you control).
+Then, `require 'cucumber-the'` inside `features/support/env.rb` (or a similar one that you control).

 ## Contributing